acard5meg/cs_531_assignments/3/Readme.txt

 Description

 Files
-The project contains 11 C source files, one header file, and a Makefile.
+The project contains 12 C source files, one header file, and a Makefile.

-header.h: This header file contains the function declarations for all functions used throughout the programs.
+header.h: This header file contains the function declarations
+          for all functions used throughout the programs.
 It also includes the preprocessor directives for standard libraries.
+          It also includes the definitions for the SQL database including user, table name, and password

-HW3.c: This is the main file which builds the linked list and utilizes all the user-defined functions
+HW3.c: This is the main file which connects to the SQL database,
+       builds the linked list and utilizes all the user-defined functions

 menu_input.c: This file contains the functions display_menu and get_user_input.